 Increase Positivity so that You Enhance Connections at Work

 All the staff came to when they were struggling or when he’d been particularly awful to them.
 Whilst listening and supporting and soothing the situation, I often would walk down that corridor, take a deep breath, pull my shoulders back before walking into the office with a big smile on my face.
 Doesn’t mean I necessarily felt that way but I was leading positivity from the front.
 I didn’t realise at the time that these things can be contagious and setting a tone for positivity can – almost create an air of positivity.
 We have what’s known as mirror neurons in our brain that do what they say – they mirror the mood or situation we’re in – so if you’re leading and you smile, jolly along, use a sing song type voice you can take people with you on the positivity platform.
 Doing this encourages positive conversations and interactions, rather than negative ones.
 We really can change the mood like this.

-Sharing Breaks Enhances Connections in the Workplace
+Sharing Breaks Enhances Connections at Work

 We used to bring in cakes and biscuits and sandwiches – you’ve probably done the same – when you used to be in an office.
 Now obviously these will need to be at home / distanced etc. But you can still arrange to sit down and share together.
 Maybe a weekly team breakfast can work and add some fun into that too.

-Being Kind Enhances Connections in the Workplace.
+Being Kind Enhances Connections at Work

 Watch the John Lewis Christmas advert – it’s demonstrating the need for a little kindness and I talk more about this on the previous episode about How Kindness increases performance.
 Find ways to spread kindness.
 A thank you note, a well done email, a bit of ‘this was great this week’ on some of your calls / meetings / newsletters or weekly round up notifications.

-The most important thing about Connections
+The most important thing about Connections at Work

 The most important thing thought about connections – give this your undivided attention.
 If you’re having lunch.
 Have lunch.
 That’s all.